zilishen/documentation/content/nap-waf/admin-guide/install.md

 ## Updating App Protect Bot Signatures

+The App Protect Bot Signatures feature is described [here]({{< relref "/nap-waf/configuration-guide/configuration.md#bot-signatures" >}}).<br>

-The App Protect Bot Signatures is a seperate package like the attack signatures and threat campaigns and named: app-protect-bot-signatures.
+The App Protect Bot Signatures is named: app-protect-bot-signatures and it is a separate package like the attack signatures and threat campaigns.
+The version number for this package reflects the date the package was released.
+For example: app-protect-bot-signatures-2023.11.14, where the format for app protect bot signatures is: YYYY.MM.DD.

 ### CentOS / RHEL 7.4+ / Amazon Linux 2